lawrenceevalyn/Olli-game/README.md

 * add lengthier room descriptions for the first time a room is entered

 ## Development Log

+### September 11, 2017

+Refactoring is fun!!
+I can just FEEL the code being better.
+Also pleased that my previous instincts were right -- with the directions,  I wrote comments saying "there must be an easier way to do this???? this seems dumb??????" and indeed I am now accomplishing that same task with much fewer lines and no duplication!

 ### September 10, 2017